Short-term care of a wild Barn Owl

 Ideally, about 10 ml of fluid should be given.
 However, this requires considerable patience as 10 ml of fluid is the equivalent of around 150 drops.
 Continue with either method, administering as much fluid as possible.
 Leave the bird for a couple of hours then administer another 10 ml of fluid (2 teaspoons), followed by a few pieces of wetted food (see below).
 To start with, food morsels can be dipped in the glucose solution immediately prior to being given to the owl; this helps to stimulate swallowing and increases the fluid intake.

 Barn Owls usually get their moisture intake from their food, so liquid that is administered separately is normally a supplement.
 The liquids will help avoid organ failure, which is a common cause of death in Barn Owls that have not eaten.
 5 – 10 ml per day for one or two days may be sufficient, as long as the bird is eating.
-However, if the bird regurgitates food, then 5 – 10 ml of liquids can be administered three time a day.
+However, if the bird regurgitates food, then 5 – 10 ml of liquids can be administered three times a day.

 Occasionally, a vet will recommend giving an emaciated owl liquid food such as Brand’s Essence or a soupy mixture of Hill’s Prescription Diet A/D mixed with slightly warm water.
 If you happen to have either of these, they may be given by paintbrush in addition to the glucose solution.
 Give up to 5 ml (1 teaspoon) daily as a supplement.